top of page

 • A seasonal community MILPA, an ancient agricultural-relational system of the Anahuac

-• Community Wellness trainings, and movement workshops through their ongoing APAPACHO initiative
+• Community Wellness trainings, and movement for social change workshops through their ongoing APAPACHO initiative

 La Milpa will be a place of creative purpose, cultural revitalization, and care—a space to uplift voices that have not traditionally been heard.
-Scholarships will be available for all programs and no one will be turned away for lack of funds.
+Need-based scholarships will be available for all programs and no one will be turned away for lack of funds.

 LOCATION: Situated on over 38.5 acres of mountain terrain full of mesquite trees, wild flora, stones and cactus in Estancia de Canal, Guanajuato, Mexico